 "All this focus on alien language.
 Look, I did some research and there’s this idea that immersing yourself in a foreign language can rewire your brain--Are you dreaming in this language?"

-Seeing a linear Order as a Symptom of their disrupted history, the aliens Respond with seemingly Chaotic and random language: all in an effort to get the human race--and Louise, in particular--to think differently.
+Seeing a linear Order as a Focus of their disrupted history, the aliens Respond with seemingly Chaotic and random language: all in an effort to get the human race--and Louise, in particular--to think differently.

 The Relationship Story Throughline that develops between Louise and Abbot & Costello (the "pet" names Louise and Ryan come up with for the heptapods) comes into conflict over these disparate Ways of Thinking.
 At the heart of their trouble lies a Relationship Story Problem of Perception--human and alien perceive time differently.
 The struggle between the races continues until Louise finally conceptualizes how time actually works with a Relationship Story Solution of Actuality.